 A border control officer should check your permit before allowing you to enter the UK.
 So, do not use the automatic ePassport gates at the airport.

 If you are an EU, EEA or Swiss citizen

-Irish citizens will continue entering the UK to live as well as work here as they do now.
+Irish citizens will continue entering the UK to live and work here as they do now.

 EU, EEA and Swiss citizens can also continue travelling to the United Kingdom for short visits and holidays without needing a visa.
-Besides, they can cross the border using a passport which should be valid for the whole period of stay in the United Kingdom.
+Besides, they can cross the border using a passport which should be valid for their stay in the United Kingdom.